kishan-25/Solving-Bufferbloat-using-Multilevel-Feedback-Queues-MLFQ-/README.md

 - **Latency Reduction**: Minimizes delay for real-time applications.
 - **Efficient Bandwidth Utilization**: Ensures fair distribution of bandwidth.
 - **Simulation of Network Traffic**: Models packet scheduling in a simulated environment.

-## Installation
-The research paper is not published yet, so the code is not available.

 ## Usage
 Modify the `config.py` file to customize simulation parameters like packet arrival rates, queue size, and priority levels.
 Then, execute `main.py` to analyze MLFQ performance.